hyosung11/Launch-School/Courses/journal.md

 ## 20211015 금요일

 09:28 It's been a frustrating week in terms of studying.
 My hands feel clammy.
 I missed the morning study session.
 I need to practice problems and get myself ready to take the written assessment.
 Ugh.

+17:20 Fitting in some studying of variable scope before leaving for dinner.